 Depending on the kind of trip you will have do not overpack.
 Better to travel light.
 Clothing takes its toll on weight.
 Clothing gear tech has changed though.

 If you travel in either a warm or cold environment, there are clothes that are lightweight, compress a lot and you can wash them and get them dry in a few hours.

 Same stands for most of outdoors equipment too (i.e. jackets, sleeping bags, backpacks, etc).
 The most technical ones are usually light enough, yet efficient too.

 Better to have such clothing.
 It is a bit more expensive but you won’t regret it.
-Usually they are of good materials and last for long too.
+Usually, they are of good materials and last for longer too.

 Your camera equipment needs to be packed wisely too.
 Don’t bring everything, unless it is “that case” which then drives to a different kind of needs along the trip.

 Don’t forget things that may be difficult/expensive to get them in your destination.

 If you will need to walk to your shooting site, you need to be able to get there.